 Jack is a very moral and boring legal guardian in the country.
 Jack invented Ernest, who is supposedly his troublesome little brother.
-Ernest’s scandalous doings in the city give Jack an excuse to leave the country, (on the pretense of clearing up Ernest’s mess), to go to town.
+Ernest’s scandalous doings in the city give Jack an excuse to leave the country (on the pretense of clearing up Ernest’s mess) and go to town.

-Delighted, Algernon exclaims that Jack is really a "Bunburyist" and, when he sees Jack’s puzzled expression, now it's time for Algernon to explain.
+Delighted, Algernon exclaims that Jack is really a "Bunburyist" and, when he sees Jack’s puzzled expression, begins to explain.

 Like Jack, Algernon has invented a useful residing-in-the-country pal named Bunbury who is "an invaluable permanent invalid" (I.88).
 Because of Bunbury, Algernon always has an excuse to get out of social engagements.

 In fact, Algernon explains, Bunbury was the reason that he’s able to dine with Jack tonight at Willis’s.
 (This dinner date is to get out of dining with Aunt Augusta.)

 Jack protests that he never invited Algy to dinner, but Algernon pleads with him to come because he’s too embarrassed and bored to dine with his family.

 Jack goes back to the original topic and protests that he’s not a Bunburyist since he intends to kill off Ernest very conveniently if Gwendolen accepts his proposal.

 Besides, Jack continues, Cecily is a little too interested in Ernest.
 Which is polite parent talk for "she has a crush on him."